drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 "Application" is used by "The Things Network".

+**Resolution**: We decided on "application" after some discussion and a vote on the chat.

 ### Consuming data

-Multiple tenants share the internal Kafka topic (assuming we do not have a per-tenant topic as described in the "Alternatives" section).
-This means that we cannot give the tenant access to the Kafka topic (which might be good for other reasons as well).
+Multiple applications share the internal Kafka topic (assuming we do not have a per-application topic as described in the "Alternatives" section).
+This means that we cannot give the application access to the Kafka topic (which might be good for other reasons as well).

-However, the user/tenant needs a ways to consume the data from that Kafka topic.
+However, the user/application needs a ways to consume the data from that Kafka topic.

 One idea is that provide "integrations", which would for example forward messages to an HTTP endpoint of your choice using CloudEvents.
-This would allow filtering out events by tenant.
+This would allow filtering out events by application.

 This is out of scope for this RFC and is planned to be implemented in the future.